Knowing these proven approaches will help you create an email newsletter that gets conversions.

 Feel free to mix in a few links to your own pages, too.

 Although Curated Content newsletters don’t demand a huge investment of time, it’s critical that you provide some context.
-At minimum, every link you include needs a snappy headline that conveys why readers will want to click through.
+At a minimum, every link you include needs a snappy headline that conveys why readers will want to click through.

 This format works well even if you’re not a great writer, but creative professionals can also use it to great effect.
 By engaging with your audience around shared interests, you’re associating your work with stuff they already like.